 - Add the aromatics & herbs: Lightly cook the garlic, dried herbs, and crushed red pepper flakes until fragrant.
 Gently cooking these ingredients allows them to open up and release their aromas.

-- Stir in the quinoa & broth: Add the quinoa and broth.
-Leave everything alone to cook, until most of the liquid has been absorbed by the quinoa.
+- Stir in the quinoa, broth & broccoli: Add the quinoa, broth, and broccoli.
+Leave everything alone to cook, until the liquid has been absorbed by the quinoa.

-Looking for more chicken dinner inspiration?
-Here are a some of my favorite recipes on the blog:
+Looking for more good-for-you chicken dinner inspiration?
+Here are a some of my favorite recipes:

 - 1 tablespoon olive oil